mjf1406/classquest/README.md

 Dive into a world where education meets adventure!
 Earn rewards, unlock achievements, and transform everyday learning into an epic quest.

-This should not build

-## Name Ideas

-- Class Commander

 ## To-do List

 ### p5